SmartTokenLabs/TokenScript/doc/design_paper.md

 It's easy to see that these building blocks are necessary for an integrated web and that blockchains can serve this need, but what's the path to get there?

-The short answer is "tokenisation".
+Tokens seamlessly go across systems, exemplified by a property token being used for rent, insurance, pest inspection, mortgages and many other markets.
+It must define its own behaviour pattern which can be used to interact with users to show the status and allow functions to be accessible from its integration environment.
+In other words, a token must have its own UI and integration logic.

 We assert that the way to get there is a data processing language that defines tokens and their behaviour.
 In such a design, the token is the integration point and the language is the interface for the integrations.
 Tokens seamlessly go across systems, exemplified by a property token being used for rent, insurance, pest inspection, mortgages and many other processes.

 It must define its own behaviour pattern which can be used to interact with users to show the status and allow functions to be natively integrated.
 In other words, a token must have its own UI and integration logic.

 [a picture of an example of a property token that has two statues side by side].
 The left side has an action button (among others) that says Power Connection.
 The right side has the same token, but with a "Leased" label on it, and the "Power Connection" action button is invalidated because now it is with the lessor]